MarRogala/Arkanoid-Game/README.md

 # Arkanoid

 Modified arkanoid game written in C with SDL2 library.
-The game contains different shapes of blocks, an endless game mode, a set od prepared levels and a simple best scores saving.
+The game contains different shapes of blocks, an endless game mode, a set of prepared levels and a simple best scores saving.

 ## Compilation and running
 ```